 “I have definitely gotten stronger.
-I love Blade and the Crossfit workout – wish I would have found it years ago!
+I love Blade Method Fitness – wish I would have found it years ago!
 I love to work hard and I am encouraged when I get a PR in a lifting series or better my previous time/score in a workout.
 The coaching is the best and the encouragement from everyone is second to none!”CarolynBlade Method Member

-In today’s world people are quick to complain and slow to complement.
-I just wanted to give some positive feedback to let you know I am happy for so many reasons that I chose to come to CrossfitBlade! ?⚔️”Rachel M.Blade Method Member
+In today’s world people are quick to complain and slow to compliment.
+I just wanted to give some positive feedback to let you know I am happy for so many reasons that I chose to come to Blade Method Fitness! ?⚔️”Rachel M.Blade Method Member

 CrossFit Blade North has changed every aspect of my life.